Table of content:

-Today we are experiencing a war for talents and competition between companies is strong.
-It is easy for a qualified employee to find a new job and today’s generations are no longer afraid to leave their position if they have found better elsewhere or if their first weeks in a new company did not go well.
+Today we are experiencing a war for talent and competition between companies is strong.
+It is easy for a qualified employee to find a new job.
+Today’s generations are no longer afraid to leave their position if they have found better elsewhere or if their first weeks in a new company did not go well.

 As mentioned in the introduction, 23% of new hires leave their new company within a year, often due to a lack of communication.